coderanishaaa/coderanishaaa/Readme.md

 Computer Science Final year Undergraduate Student @SIT Nagpur 🎓 | Passionate about Data Science & Machine Learning 🤖 | Exploring the realms of technology and innovation! ✨

+🌟 As a Student, I am deeply passionate about database management system and to create website too .
+I have 5-6 years of experience in the SQL language, I have the privilege of hackerrank certification of SQL.

+💡 My mission is to become a data scientist.

+🚀 Throughout my career , I've been fortunate to SQL Language from last 5 years.
+These experiences have equipped me to do backend in websites.

+📬 I'm always open to connecting with fellow professionals, sharing insights, and exploring collaboration opportunities.
+Feel free to reach out to me .

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=abhay-lal&label=Profile%20views&color=51b4f2&style=flat" alt="abhay-lal" /> </p>

 ## Skills